(Adapted from the American Psychological Association’s Guidelines for the Undergraduate Psychology Major, 2007)

-Middlebury students who graduate with a Psychology major will develop knowledge, skills, and values consistent with the science and application of psychology.
-Specifically, they will be able to:
+Middlebury students who graduate with a psychology major will develop knowledge, skills, and values consistent with the science and application of psychology.
+Specifically, they will be able to do the following:

 Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 The major is designed to expose students to the breadth of the discipline in Introductory Psychology and the 200-level core courses.
 Majors are required to complete three area core courses, at least one in each of the two main areas of the curriculum: Area 1 Biopsychology, Cognitive Psychology, and Physiological Psychology; and Area 2 Clinical, Developmental, Personality, and Social Psychology.
 In each content area the major concepts and theoretical perspectives are examined in greater depth.
 Upper-level (300-level and advanced seminar) courses require majors to not only further develop their understanding of the specific areas but also to integrate theories and empirical findings across content areas.

 Understand and apply basic research methods in psychology, including research design, data analysis, and interpretation.